Entropicity/Theory-of-Entropicity-ToE/equations/README.md

 <p><a href="https://entropicity.github.io/Theory-of-Entropicity-ToE/">← Back to Home</a></p>

 ---
+# Placeholder file
+This folder will contain the core equations of the Theory of Entropicity (ToE).
 # Equations

 This section contains the mathematical formulations, variational structures, and field equations of the Theory of Entropicity (ToE).